Gutter Guard Installation vs Regular Cleaning: Long-Term Cost Analysis for Everett Homeowners

 What's the break-even point on gutter guards?

-Five to eight years for a typical 200-foot installation.
-If you'll be in the home longer than that, guards generally come out ahead financially.
+Five to eight years for a typical installation on a heavy-debris property.
+If you'll be in the home longer than that and have significant tree coverage, guards generally come out ahead financially.

 Are gutter guards worth it with cedar or fir trees nearby?